kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 #### Leverage reference locality for performance

 Most implementations of the dataframe involve some sort of map between column names and the underlying data.
-You're likely incurring performance hits while chasing pointers around in memory.
+So during computations, you're likely incurring performance hits while chasing pointers around in memory.
 In particular, row-wise operations can be much slower than column-wise ones.

-I wanted to explore the effects of keeping your data close together in memory, while supporting mixed types.
+I wanted to explore the effects of keeping data close together in memory.
 This crate is backed by ndarray to hold data, and enums to support mixed types.
 At the end of this post, I'll describe an alternate implementation that sacrifices data locality to be able to have mixed types without wrappers.

 #### Solid error handling

-This an area of the project that I haven't completed yet, but has a ton of potential.
 There are many errors that can occur while querying dataframes.
-For example, imagine selecting a column that doesn't exist in the dataframe, or joining two dataframes that don't have a common key.
-Such simple errors can be hidden in a sea of complex data transformations, potentially leading to a lot of technical debt when building data pipelines.
+For example, imagine selecting a column that doesn't exist, or joining two dataframes that don't have a common key.
+Such simple errors can be hidden in a sea of complex data transformations.
 The goal here is to provide compile-time error handling of these sorts of mistakes.
 I explore potential avenues to accomplish this goal at the end of this post.

 ## Internals

-*Note: The internals of the project are subject to change in the future; I'll try to keep an updated post describing changes.*
+*Note: The internals of the project are subject to alter in the future; I'll try to keep an updated post describing changes.*

 ### The DataFrame